- Our Work

 - Dollars to Results

-- Undergraduate scholarships to talented students in high-demand areas critical to Egypt’s sustained economic growth;
+- Provide undergraduate scholarships to talented, disadvantaged students in fields critical to Egypt’s sustained economic growth.

-- Workforce development programs that provide training and technical education to prepare Egyptian youth for the changing job market;
+- Support workforce development programs that provide training and technical education to prepare Egyptian youth for the changing job market.

 - Promote high impact scientific collaborations through the U.S.-Egypt Joint Science and Technology Fund, particularly in applied research and technology commercialization.

 Basic Education: Approximately 19 million Egyptian children (roughly 90 percent, nearly half of whom are girls) attend 43,000 public schools.
 While primary school enrollment is high and Egypt has reached an acceptable level of first-tier education indicators, Egyptian children are not receiving the quality of education or skills needed to facilitate ongoing learning.
 The United States supports the scale up of reforms and programs that strengthen the government’s ability to develop the reading, math, and writing skills of primary school students.
 The United States has launched a remedial reading program to assist students in upper primary with weak reading skills.
 USAID trains school boards so that they can ensure that girls remain in school, and boys do not drop out to supplement family income.
 USAID also works with the Ministry of Education to pilot model science high schools that focus on providing gifted students with a strong academic foundation in science and mathematics and innovative application of technology.